Adrian Bossey

 Head of Business & Experience Design

 Adrian Bossey is Head of Subject at the Cornwall Business School, Falmouth University and a former artist manager whose clients included Carter the Unstoppable Sex Machine, Chumbawumba, Drugstore, My Life Story and The Senseless Things.
-He worked on 15 UK top forty albums and has both; managed the main stage headline act at Glastonbury Festival (1992) and written a chapter for The Routledge Handbook of Festivals (2018).
-Adrian has worked in academia for 17 years, leading a range of successful bids, including for the RELAYS Cultural Olympiad Project, and acted as Chair of the South West Music Industry Forum.
-In 2007, Adrian co-wrote the successful bid to merge Dartington College of Arts and University College Falmouth.
-As something of a serial entrepreneur, Adrian has set up or run 22 businesses in the UK and 2 in the USA, as well as mentoring over 100 student start-up businesses including Ider and Cheap Date Dance Company.
+He worked on 15 UK top forty albums, managed the main stage headline act at Glastonbury Festival (1992) and promoted the original launch party for Attitude is Everything.
+Adrian has set up or run 22 businesses in the UK and 2 in the USA, as well as mentoring over 100 student start-up businesses including Ider and Cheap Date Dance Company.
+Adrian has worked in academia for over 20 years, leading a range of successful bids, including for the RELAYS Cultural Olympiad Project, and acted as Chair of the South West Music Industry Forum.
+In 2007, Adrian co-authored the successful bid to merge Dartington College of Arts and University College Falmouth.

-At Falmouth, Adrian was Executive Producer at AMATA for 6 years; setting up the public programme and working with artists including Cara Dillon, Belarus Free Theatre, Theo Clinkard, Forced Entertainment, Bill Drummond, Shobana Jeyasingh Dance, Pussy Riot and Elton John.
-Adrian wrote and led delivery of courses including MA Creative Events Management (on-line), BA(Hons) Creative Events Management (average NSS score for overall satisfaction over 5 years of 92%).
-Adrian is currently responsible for all academic delivery across the School, including BSc(Hons) Business & Digital Marketing and MSc Entrepreneurship & Innovation Management, which underpins Launchpad.
-He conceived short online courses for the live music industry in partnership with A Greener Future and Attitude is Everything and oversees the delivery of two courses in partnership with the Eden Project: BA(Hons) Sustainable Tourism Management and BA(Hons) Sustainable Festival Management.
+At Falmouth, Adrian was Executive Producer at AMATA for 6 years; working with artists including Cara Dillon, Pussy Riot and Elton John.
+Adrian wrote and led delivery of courses including MA Creative Events Management and currently oversees a wide range of courses including BA(Hons) Sustainable Festival Management and BA(Hons) Sustainable Tourism Management in partnership with the Eden Project.
+Adrian is currently responsible for all academic delivery across Cornwall Business School, including BSc(Hons) Business & Digital Marketing and MSc Entrepreneurship & Innovation Management.
+He conceived short on-line courses for the live music industry in partnership with A Greener Festival and Attitude is Everything.
+Adrian has won two annual Staff Excellence Awards for Outstanding Innovation in Teaching and led a team which was shortlisted for the International Learning Technologies award Best Online Distance Learning Programme 2017.
+Adrian is Sustainability Champion for Falmouth University, a Trustee for Attitude is Everything and the Chair of both the Association of Events Management Educators and The Point Quay Association.

 Qualifications